MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 ::: moniker range=">= sc-dpm-1807"

-## Backup items in Recovery Services vault
+## Back up items in Recovery Services vault

 You can monitor the backed-up items using Recovery Services vault.
 From the Recovery Services vault, navigate to **Backup items** to view the number of items backed up for each workload type associated with the vault.
 Select the workload item to view the detailed list of all the items backed up for the selected workload.

-Here is a sample view:
+Here's a sample view:

 ![Screenshot of Recovery vault backup items.](./media/monitor-dpm/back-up-items-view.png)